Community of Madrid: Economy

-Madrid is the autonomous community with the highest income per capita in Spain at €35.041 ($42.800) in 2018 - significantly above the national average and ahead of the Basque Country, with €33.223, Navarra, €31,389, and Catalonia, €30.426.
-In that year, the GDP growth was 1.0%.
+Madrid is the autonomous community with the highest income per capita in Spain, at €38,435 in 2022 – significantly above the national average and ahead of the Basque Country, with €35,832, Navarra, €33,798, and Catalonia, €32,550.
+In that year, the GDP per capita growth was 8.6%.
 Madrid has a GDP of €230.8 billion ($281 billion) as of 2018; making it the largest economy of Spain, ahead of Catalonia, where regional GDP amounted to €228.7 billion and the most populated Spanish region, Andalusia (€160.6 billion).

 In 2005, the Community of Madrid was the main receptor of foreign investment in the country, at 34.3% of the total.
 The community ranks 34th amongst all European regions (evaluated in 2002), and 50th amongst the most competitive cities-regions worldwide, ahead of Barcelona and Valencia, the other two largest metropolitan areas of Spain.
 The strengths of the economy of the community are its low unemployment rate, its high investment in research, its high development, and the added-value services therein performed.
 Its weaknesses include the low penetration of broadband and new technologies of information and an unequal male to female occupation.

 The service, construction, and industry sectors are prominent in Madrid's commercial productive structure.
 According to the Directorio Central de Empresas (Central Companies Directory of the INE), Madrid's active businesses stand in third place nationally in terms of numbers as at 1 January 2006.
 The branches of activity with most active businesses are other business activities, retail trade, construction, wholesale trade, hospitality, property activities, land transport, and pipeline transport.